ElijahKSmith/Bot/README.md

+This project is no longer in development.
+If you wish to continue the devleopment on your own, please fork the repository and adhere to the license restrictions.

 # Bot - A **currently** unnamed Discord bot

 Bot is a Discord bot that makes use of the Riot Games API to provide information about League of Legends in your Discord server!